Contact Us

 Option to Create Job Groups

-Job & Automation Monitoring collects by default all ABAP job executions from the managed systems.
-Also, for BW Process Chains all chain executions are collected.
-This is done to give you a holistic overview on the current situation and on trends.
-If you are responsible for a subset of jobs, you can create Job Groups and launch the application for one or more Job Groups and also configure alerting for the jobs of a group.
+By activating data collection Job & Automation Monitoring fetches by default all ABAP job / BW Chain executions from the managed systems.
+This is done to give IT administrators a holistic overview on the current situation and on trends.

 Option to Set Run Time and Delay Threshold in Monitoring

 Once job data is loaded from the managed system, you see that Execution Status, Application Status, Start Delay and Run Time are rated.
-The rating is set according to Rating Rules, for which you can adjust the thresholds for Start Delay and Run Time.
+The rating is set according to Rating Rules.
+You can adjust the thresholds for Start Delay and Run Time.
 Such a change is applied only to the user session, it is not (yet) possible to save the setting.

 Option to Set Name of Job with Changing Name

-To be able to group the executions of a job for Job & Automation Monitoring a stable ID is formed by the data collector as a hash value:
+To be able to group the executions of a job the data collector creates a stable ID for a job as a hash value:

 ID